CKalitin/mcdowell-dataset-analysis/README.md

     "XO": "BEO"      # Extraterrestrial launch
 }

 Note: There'll be some edge cases with SSO where in satcat a simplified orbit is given as SSO but the raw orbit is LEO/S or something.
 In the launch dataset this might be recorded as LEO instead of SSO.
+Or polar.